ryuFromCaillou/makemorechessmoves/README.md

 ## For use as of May 9, 2025
 - look through exploration.ipynb in notebooks folder (populating folders is currently a work in progress)

+## Current in progress: Modularizing
+allowing for easier use through the CLI
+supports:
+- python chessbot train, dataset, create model